cb0806151/cbh-mancala/README.md

 8/2/21
 - complete "have the index.mjs file complete one actual test of the game"
+- get caught on an issue while trying to implement contract layer

 Backlog
 - check out next.js tips and tricks